catgriffin85/pp4-serenity-escape-spa/README.md

 Another bug found during testing was an error message that appeared on the My Appointments page if an error was made on the Update Appointment form.
 I felt this would be confusing to a user as they would get a message advising there was an error and then another message just under it advising the change was successful.
 I removed the error message from my code to resolve this.

 <strong>Unfixed Bugs</strong>

 When users open the date picker to select an appointment I wanted to disable the list of blocked dates on the calendar.
 After many tries, googling, talking to my mentor I could not get it to work the way I wanted it to work.
 I did manage to block out Sundays but any time I disabled the blocked dates it changed the format of my date picker which I didn't want.
-Ultimately I decided to proceed without the dates being blocked on the date picker but users will get an error message if they try to select one of the blocked dates.
+Ultimately I decided to proceed without the dates being blocked on the date picker.
+Users will get an error message if they try to select one of the blocked dates.

 I identified a bug during testing on the Update Appointment page where the user could book an existing appointment.
 This also happens on the Admin page.
 I updated the code and it was fixed on the "Update Appointment" page but did not fix it in the Admin Panel.